-Prior to the issuance of a Certificate, the CA SHALL obtain the following documentation from the Applicant:
+Prior to the issuance of a Certificate, the CA SHALL obtain the following documentation from the Applicant, or Applicant Representative:

 - 1. A certificate request, which may be electronic; - 2.
 An executed Subscriber Agreement or Terms of Use, which may be electronic; and - 3.
 Pay fee, if applicable.